kyma-project/kyma/resources/ark/README.md

 ## Details

-The Ark installation contains only the configuration of storage providers.
-The configuration of backup content and scope is part of the Backup Resource.
-To respect the specific architecture of Ark, kyma is delivering  tested sample files as part of the documentation which can be used during the backup process.
-(See related kyma documentation <!-- TODO: add link to backup documentation -->) .
-It is important, that all components which are storing data are part of the sample file configuration to enable administrators to setup a proper backup process.
+The Ark installation contains only the configuration for storage providers.
+The configuration of backup content and scope is defined in the Backup resource.
+To comply with the specific architecture of Ark, Kyma delivers tested sample files you can use these to run the backup process.
+Include all components which store data in the sample file configuration to allow administrators to set up a proper backup process.

-## Add Components to the Backup
+## Add components to backup

-All kubernetes resources in the user namespaces are backuped by default.
-If there is something not covered by the backup or data which is stored in the system namespaces it has to be added to the sample file in the backup documentation (`/docs/backup/docs/assets`).
-This sample files are used as a configuration for testing.
-Details of the configuration attributes are part of the [ark documentation](https://github.com/heptio/velero/blob/master/docs/api-types/backup.md).
+All Kubernetes resources in the user Namespaces are backed up by default.
+However, you must add all data this backup does not cover, or data stored in the system Namespaces, to the configuration files.
+These files are used as testing configuration.
+For details on configuration attributes, see [ark documentation](https://github.com/heptio/velero/blob/master/docs/api-types/backup.md).

-If arks functionality is not sufficient it can be extended using [plugins](https://heptio.github.io/velero/v0.10.0/plugins) and [hooks](https://heptio.github.io/velero/v0.10.0/hooks).
-Plugins are extending ark withouth being part of the binary.
-Ark Plugins in kyma are stored in the tools section (`tools/ark-plugins`).
-Hooks are commands executed inside containers and pods during backup.
-They are configured as part of the backup configuration.
+If Ark's functionality is not sufficient, you can extend it using [plugins](https://heptio.github.io/velero/v0.10.0/plugins) and [hooks](https://heptio.github.io/velero/v0.10.0/hooks).
+Plugins extend Ark without being a part of the binary.
+Ark Plugins in Kyma are stored in [`tools`](tools/ark-plugins) directory.
+Hooks are commands executed inside containers and Pods during backup.
+You can define them in your backup configuration.

 ## E2E Testing

 The E2E Test for Backup (`tests/end-to-end/backup-restore-test`) is running daily on prow and validating if all components can be restored like expected.

-To add components to the backup pipeline it is required to implement a simple go interface.
+To add components to the backup pipeline, implement the following go interface:

 ```go
 type BackupTest interface {